tabletradio/altlauncher/README.md

 The "Seconds to delay after starting each background app" controls how long after launching a background app the altlauncher waits before moving on to the next action.
 The default length is 4 seconds, and can be changed as needed.
 Note that 1 is the smallest allowed setting.

+The "Seconds to delay after starting each service" controls how long after launching a service the altlauncher waits before moving on to the next action.

+The "Seconds to delay after fast boot..." setting controls how long the altlauncher waits after being notified that fast boot has completed prior to launching apps.

+The "Seconds to delay after normal boot..." setting controls how long the altlauncher waits after being notified that boot has completed prior to launching apps.

+Note that the altlauncher does not get notified immediately after the normal boot.

 If requested, you can click on the "Send logs to developer" button.
 That gathers logs, and starts your email client to allow you to send the email.
 Add details about your issue, and send the email.

+## Tasker integration
+To start Tasker so that it starts performing actions, do the following:
+1. Select the following Tasker service to be launched: `com.joaomgcd.taskerm.plugin.ServiceRequestQuery`
+   1. There is generally no need to launch the Tasker app itself.
+1. In Tasker, if you set up a profile with `Profile->Event->Tasker->Monitor Start`, that activates when Tasker starts up.